 The two key elements for a successful deep geothermal energy system are heat and permeability.

 Drilling EG-1 enabled us to access naturally fractured geological structures in the granite at varying depths.
 Deep below the surface, temperatures are very high, and the presence of natural fractures in the rock is likely to enable water to flow through the granite.

-Well tests provide us with more detail about the permeability and water flow characteristics of the target zone, so we can better understand the geothermal resource in this precise location.
+Well tests provide us with more detail about the permeability and water flow characteristics of the target zone, so we can better understand the geothermal resource available.
 This detailed understanding enables us to work out how the geothermal system will perform, and what its outputs are likely to be.

 First, injection tests are carried out.
 Using bespoke pumps, cold water is injected from the surface down the well, at low pressure and low flow rates.
 Over the course of several days or weeks, gradual, incremental increases are made in the flow rate, to assess the well’s ability to accept fluid.
 Pressures and flow rates are continuously monitored and recorded.

 The other aspect of well-testing is to perform production tests to assess the well’s ability to produce fluid.
 In an ‘air-lift’ test, compressed air is injected down 600 – 700 metres of open-ended tubing placed in the top of the well, inducing a drawdown on the water level within the borehole.
 This in turn encourages hot water from the formation surrounding the openhole section of the well to flow into, and up, the well.
 The fluid produced at surface during this test is a mixture of air and water and so it is passed through a separator unit, where the air is separated and released and the water is conducted into a storage lagoon.
 This is usually a relatively short test (12 – 24 hours) and is the type of test where steam may be seen being produced at surface.
 During the test, downhole pressure and flow rate are continuously monitored to provide data about the well’s productivity.